PrairieLearn/PrairieLearn/doc/accessControl.md

 `Exam`    | When the student is on a computer in the Computer-Based Testing Facility (CBTF) labs (determined by IP range), or when the user has overridden the mode to be `Exam` (only possible for `Instructor`).
 `Public`  | In all other cases.

+## Credit

+When the available credit is less than 100%, the percentage score is calculated as `min(credit, points / maxPoints * 100)`.
+However, the student's percentage score will never descrease, so if they've already earned a higher percentage score then they will keep it.
+For example, if `credit = 80` and `maxPoints = 10`, then when a student has `points = 8` then they will have a percentage score of 80%, and when they have `points = 9` or `points = 10` they will still have a percentage score of 80%.

+When the available credit is more than 100%, then the percentage score is calculated as `points / maxPoints * 100` when `points < maxPoints`.
+However, if `points = maxPoints` then the percentage score is taken to be the credit value.
+For example, if `credit = 120` then the student will see their percentage score rise towards 100% as their `points` increase towards `maxPoints`, and then when their `points` reaches `maxPoints` their percentage score will suddenly jump to 120%.

 ## Course instance example

 ```json